 Do use commercially made almond flour for convenience and to ensure consistent results.

 Because almond flour consists entirely of ground almonds, it is possible to make it yourself.
 Simply place some almonds in your food processor and pulse until they are ground.
 You will have to be careful to stop grinding them before they reach the butter stage since going too far produces almond butter.
 You will then have to sift the ground almonds to separate the finest particles, which are what you will use in almond flour recipes.

 Don’t go overboard when consuming almond flour baked goods or foods.

 Whether or not you are gluten intolerant, almond flour can be a healthy addition to your diet when you consume it in moderation.
 If you eat too much of it, almond flour may contribute to serious health problems.
-Almonds have a high concentration of omega-6 fatty acids that can cause inflammation, which means that going overboard with almond flour can increase your risk of inflammation-related health conditions including heart disease.
+Almonds have a high concentration of omega-6 fatty acids that can cause inflammation, so going overboard with almond flour can increase your risk of inflammation-related health conditions, including heart disease.
 It is also rich in the oxalates that cause kidney stones.

 Must-read related posts

 - Walnut Flour Vs. Almond Flour: How do these two ingredients compare?
 Are they equal for baked goods like cake and other desserts?

 - What’s A Good Almond Flour Substitute?
 Are there certain ingredients that compare well in taste and versatility?

 - The Master List Of Herbs And Spices: Search herbs, spices, seasonings, and other ingredients by name and flavor.